Sami-Vuorela/aatc/README.md

 Forum post
 ----------

-Tell others about possible problems and your stories of victory at the angelscript forum
+Tell others about possible problems and tell tall tales of victory at the angelscript forum
 [Release post](http://www.gamedev.net/topic/661910-template-containers-angelscript-addon-library-release/)